Does Excellence Correspond to Universal Inequality Level?: Methods

 \section{Methods}

-As mentioned above, we quantify inequality of `assets', which we use as a generic term, in order to correlate that with individual successes.
-Such quantification mechanisms already exist in the context of quantification of wealth inequality.
-Particularly, if a total asset $A$ is distributed among a group of $N$ individuals, where the $i$-th individual has $a_i$ amount of asset ($\sum\limits_{i=1}^Na_i=A$), then one can first arrange the individuals in the ascending order of the assets possessed by them.
-Then it is possible to define a Lorenz curve $L(p)$ \cite{lorenz} that indicates the fraction of the total assets possessed by the poorest (in terms of the particular type of asset concerned) $p$ fraction of the individuals.
-As is evident, the two limiting points of the Lorenz curve would be $L(0)=0$ and $L(1)=1$, and it is a monotonically increasing function in between.
-Clearly, if each individual had exactly equal amount of asset ($A/N$), then the Lorenz curve would be a 45-degree straight line.
+As mentioned above, we quantify the inequality of ``assets'', which we use as a generic term, in order to correlate with individual successes.
+Such quantification mechanisms already exist in the context of the quantification of wealth inequality.
+Particularly, if a total asset $A$ is distributed among a group of $N$ individuals, where the $i$-th individual has an $a_i$ amount of assets ($\sum\limits_{i=1}^Na_i=A$), then one can first arrange the individuals in the ascending order of the assets possessed by them.
+Then, it is possible to define a Lorenz curve $L(p)$~\cite{lorenz} that indicates the fraction of the total assets possessed by the poorest (in terms of the particular type of asset concerned) $p$ fraction of the individuals.
+As is evident, the two limiting points of the Lorenz curve would be $L(0)=0$ and $L(1)=1$,{ with a monotonically increasing function in between.} Clearly, if each individual had exactly equal assets ($A/N$), then the Lorenz curve would be a 45-degree straight line.
 This line represents perfect equality.
-On the other hand, any inequality in the asset distribution would necessarily make the curve concave and the area opening up between the equality line and the actual Lorenz curve would then be a measure of inequality in the asset distribution (see Fig. \ref{lorenz_curve}).
-Indeed, it is this area normalized by the area under the equality line that is defined as the Gini index \cite{gini}, which is widely used and interpreted in economics and various other fields \cite{gu1,gu2,gu3} as a commong measure of inequality.
+On the other hand, any inequality in the asset distribution would necessarily make the curve concave, and the area opening up between the equality line and the actual Lorenz curve would then be a measure of inequality in the asset distribution (see Figure~\ref{lorenz_curve}).
+Indeed, it is this area normalized by the area under the equality line that is defined as the Gini index~\cite{gini}, which is widely used and interpreted in Economics and various other \mbox{fields~\cite{gu1,gu2,Bir2020}} as a common measure of inequality.
 The mathematical definition could be written as $g=1-2\int\limits_0^1L(p)dp$.
-A discrete version for the Gini index can also be similarly defined.
+A discrete version for the Gini index can also be \mbox{similarly defined. }